 - Town halls and municipal buildings

-Always check to see if you need permission to take pictures in the space you intend to visit.
+Always check to see if permission is needed to take pictures in the space you intend to visit.

 While many public spaces freely allow photography, places such as shopping malls and office blocks are often privately owned.
-You should always check in advance whether you need to ask permission to take pictures there.
+Always check in advance whether permission is needed.

-For security reasons, places like railway stations and airports may actively prohibit photography and you could even get into trouble if you turned up unannounced and started setting up your camera equipment.
-This doesn't necessarily mean that you can't take pictures there, but may need to seek official authorisation in advance of your visit.
+For security reasons, places like railway stations and airports may actively prohibit photography.
+You could get into trouble if you turned up unannounced and started setting up camera equipment.
+It doesn't necessarily mean that you can't take pictures there, but you may need to seek official authorisation in advance.

-The rules can vary hugely depending on the location, and even the country that the place is in, so there's no one-rule-fits-all approach.
-Therefore, it's always worth doing research in advance.
+The rules can vary hugely depending on the location and even the country that the place is in, so there's no one-rule-fits-all approach.
+Therefore, it's always worth researching in advance.